 Mendi is an Instructional Technologist and works primarily with the School of Education, Health & Human Performance.
 She values the close relationships she develops with her faculty and is empathetic to their problems, issues, and time constraints.
 Her “go-with-the-flow” attitude helps her to think on her feet when solving problems.
 She has a degree in International Relations from Roanoke College but has always loved computers.
 So when an opportunity opened to become a Mac tech she couldn’t say no. She’s been working in the computer/technology field since the early 90s and loves every minute of it, especially working with mobile and video technologies.

 Zach Hartje, Director

-Zach is the Director of Teaching, Learning and Technology and Deputy CIO for the College.
+Zach is the Director of the Teaching and Learning Team, and the Deputy CIO for the College.
 He has a degree in Management Information Systems from the University of Dayton.
 Zach has had the opportunity to work within a number of capacities during his tenure at the College.
-He enjoys interacting with faculty and staff on finding new ways to teach and work by implementing new and emerging technologies.
-At home, Zach has a two young children who keep him busy and on his feet outside of work.
+He enjoys working with faculty and staff on finding new ways to improve teaching and learning, and increase productivity by implementing strategies and emerging technologies.
+At home, Zach has a two young children and dog who keep him busy and on his feet outside of work.
 When he has free time he enjoys playing and watching a wide variety of sports and doing home DIY projects.